digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 ## Budget

-- make a precise calculation of the planned project
+- Make a precise calculation of the planned project
     - consider using a spreadsheet program
     - make the calculation *fine grained*
     - include contingencies
     - research or query actual prices for actual components and materials
     - make sure to watch delivery and lead times ( "oftentimes you can save money by ordering early" )
-- assess whether the project fits in your budget? if you foresee budget problems, consider e.g the following:
+- Assess whether the project fits in your budget? if you foresee budget problems, consider e.g the following:
     - ask your grandma for some cash! ;) ( @RB "really?!? this is how you did it?" )
     - ask your professor to buy some components for general use afterwards
     - apply for funding ( e.g HfK student project funding, HEC Sponsorship, HfK Freundeskreis )